AdobeDocs/control-panel.en/help/instances-settings/using/ip-allow-listing-instance-access.md

 >title="Add New Ip Range"
 >abstract="Define the IP range that you want to add to the allow list to connect to your instance."

+>[!NOTE]
+>
+>If the **[!UICONTROL Instance Settings]** card is not visible on the homepage of the Control Panel, this means your IMS Organization ID is not associated with any Adobe Campaign Classic v7 or Campaign v8 instances.

 To add IP addresses to the allow list, follow these steps:

 1. Open the **[!UICONTROL Instances Settings card]** to access the IP allow listing tab, then click **[!UICONTROL Add new IP Range]**.

-    >[!NOTE]
-    >
-    >If the Instance Settings card is not visible on the homepage of the Control Panel, this means your IMS Organization ID is not associated with any Adobe Campaign Classic instances

     ![](assets/ip_whitelist_list1.png)